christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

     The contents are really just a unordered list, a form, and another unordered list.
 The lists each contain a set of links (one `a` per `li`), with a nested sublist used for a `dropdown` menu.
 The form in between is also pretty standard.
 The classes `navbar-left` and `navbar-right` are then used to for aligning the three parts.

 **3. Create your own Bootstrap Navbar.**
   * Open your `index.html` for editing.
-We're going to build out own navbar, starting with the example.
+We're going to build our own navbar, starting with the example code.
   * Inside the `header` add two HTML comments to indicate where our navbar starts and ends.
   ```html
   <header class="page-header row">